Business

 In addition to this, we are also witnessing a growing number of co-working spaces develop with a specific niche.
 For example, women-only co-working spaces are growing according to a recent report, giving women a comfortable space to work and collaborate.
 Gender aside, co-working spaces are now taking into account industry as well.

-CLINICUBE, leading NYC medical clinic, announces the launch of its new medical co-working facility and practice accelerator.
+CLINICUBE, a leading NYC medical clinic, announces the launch of its new medical co-working facility and practice accelerator.
 The facility will help simplify the development of private practice startups and operations in the medical practice industry.

 CLINICUBE is a medical consortium platform which provides physicians with a fully managed business facility, and patients with the ease and accessibility of having multiple and expert services under one roof.
 It’s boutique medical wellness facility, based in New York City, blends the best of technology-driven fitness and prehab with traditional chiropractic therapy, physical therapy, Internal, neurological and pain management medicine to speed up the recovery process effectively.